jmtayamada/neat-gymnasium/README.md

 module exports two functions:

 * [read_file](https://github.com/simondlevy/neat-gym/blob/master/neat_gym/__init__.py#L85-L106) loads a .dat file
-from command-line arguments, returning the evolved network and the name of the envrionment used to evovle it (as well as flags for recording a move and suppressing the display).
+from command-line arguments, returning the evolved network and the name of the environment used to evolve it (as well as flags for recording a move and suppressing the display).

 * [eval_net](https://github.com/simondlevy/neat-gym/blob/master/neat_gym/__init__.py#L109-L131)